thorsten/phpMyFAQ/docs/index.md

 It includes a wiki-like revision feature, a news system, and configurable user-tracking.
 With support for over 40 languages, it also boasts enhanced automatic content negotiation and HTML5- / CSS3-based responsive templates.
-These Twig based templates allow for the inclusion of your own text and HTML snippets.
+These Twig-based templates allow for the inclusion of your own text and HTML snippets.

 Additional features include PDF support, a backup system, a dynamic sitemap, related FAQs, tagging, and built-in spam protection systems.